“Our selling motions may never be the same.”

 - Create a plan to sunset systems and tools that add little value to the seller or process.

-To commit to long-term, lean productivity, double down on sales operations — if you haven’t already.
-With a keen eye on process efficiency and streamlining technology (leveraging the latest in automation and AI), sales ops teams remove bloat in the sales process that draw out deal cycles and make it more difficult for teams to hit quota.
-You can check out our complete sales operations guide to get more guidance on efficient growth.
+To commit to long-term and lean productivity, strengthen your sales operations — if you haven’t already.
+With a keen eye on process efficiency and streamlining technology (leveraging the latest in automation and AI), sales ops teams can make sales predictions more accurately.

-(Also, read about how cybersecurity firm McAfee approached streamlining its sales operations.)
+(Also, read about how startup Anduin Transactions approached streamlining its sales operations.)

 3. Minimise business risk by focusing on customer and employee satisfaction